-The month-end close is an integral part of reporting timely and accurate financial statements.
+The quarter-end close is an integral part of reporting timely and accurate financial statements.
 It enables executive teams to report accurate numbers and make strategic business decisions for organizational growth.
-These outcomes then trickle down to accountants, who are compiling and processing all the month-end data.
+These outcomes then trickle down to accountants, who are compiling and processing all the quarter-end data.

 The Impact of Manual Close Processes

 Consider your accounting team’s workload today, even with minimal automation.
-The current close continues to include very labor-intensive tasks that still rely on contrasting checklists, decentralized departments, lengthy emails, never-ending status meetings, journals, account reconciliations, closing tasks, and more.
+For many organizations, the current close continues to include very labor-intensive tasks that still rely on contrasting checklists, decentralized departments, lengthy emails, never-ending status meetings, journals, account reconciliations, closing tasks, and more.